MolClustPy/MolClustPy.github.io/pages/quickstartpip.md

 ![Image](https://github.com/MolClustPy/MolClustPy.github.io/blob/main/downloads/unzipped_dir_structure.png)

+In this situation the bngl file is initiall located in the test_datasets folder and the resulting folder is created in the same location.

 ### Using the MolClustPy Package

 Using the package is the same as using the code downloaded through the other methods(zip or github clone) but you will need to make a few changes.